Gnome101/AutoGains/README.md

 - The oracle address is trusted
 - The factory owner is trusted
+- The oracleFee and vaultActionFee will remain up to date at all times

 ## How It Works
 1. The VaultFactory contract deploys new AutoVault instances.
 2. Users can deposit funds into AutoVaults.
 3. AutoVaults execute trading strategies using Chainlink oracles for price data & indicator data.
 4. Trades are executed on the Gains Network platform.
+5. When there are active trades, user must use the startAction and preformAction methods.
-5. Users can withdraw funds during specified withdrawal periods.
+7. Users can withdraw funds during specified withdrawal periods.7.

 ## Key Features